The setup of this twins flag football play has the twins side receivers in the Wide and Slot positions. The single-side receiver is Wide.

-Many youth leagues do not allow laterals or forward passed behind the line of scrimmage.
+Many youth leagues do not allow laterals or forward passes behind the line of scrimmage.
 This eliminates basic pitch plays to the Running Back and bubble screens to the Receivers.

-This play mimics some of the actions that usual incorporate a pitch option.
+This play mimics some of the actions that usually incorporate a pitch option.

 As the QB and WR continue to roll toward the sideline, the QB can flip the ball to the receiver running the drag route underneath.

-The QB can keep the ball stopping about half way toward the sideline.
-The WR that came in motion should continue the sideline and then swing up field.
+The QB can keep the ball stopping about halfway toward the sideline.
+The WR that came in motion should continue the sideline and then swing upfield.
 The QB can throw the ball here (make sure the ball is caught beyond the line of scrimmage).
-Or the QB can wait a couple seconds and throw the ball to the same receiver running a 9 route (Go) up the sideline.
+Or the QB can wait a couple of seconds and throw the ball to the same receiver running a 9 route (Go) up the sideline.

 If your team is having trouble with the motion, you can line up the receiver in the backfield behind the QB and start the play from there without going in motion.